Products affected: DM100i® (P700, P705), DM200L™ (P7L1, P7L5)

 - Versions below 16.04: Update your system, then go to Step 3 to clear the message.

 - Version 16.04 or higher: Go to Step 3.

-- Follow these steps to put your meter into Service Mode and clear the message:
+- Put the meter into Service Mode and clear the message.

 - Unplug the meter.

 - Press and hold both the Space and Shift keys when the Initializing screen displays (the second screen to display during startup).
 You should be prompted for a password.
 If you are not, go back to Step 3.a. and try again, making sure to press and hold both the keys at the Initializing screen.